 [event-calendar]

-Ticket products need to have a ticket definition and a production type that has the word “ticket” in the name.
-Otherwise WooCommerce will not create tickets.
+Ticket products must have a ticket definition and a production type with the word “ticket” in the name.
+Otherwise, WooCommerce will not create tickets.

 Turning your ticket number into a QR code in your Customer Receipt Emails.